-- To create a region label while playing or recording, click and drag the region in the audio track then use the CTRL + B. Similarly you can click anywhere in a track while playing or recording and use CTRL + B to label that point. command or its shortcut
+- To create a region label while playing or recording, click and drag the region in the audio track then use the Ctrl + B. Similarly you can click anywhere in a track while playing or recording and use Ctrl + B to label that point. command or its shortcut

 Selecting a label

 When you click inside a label to select it, the label is opened so its text can be edited, and the cursor point or region of audio the label corresponds to is restored.
-The region will be visible in all audio tracks that are selected and the cursor will be visible in all audio tracks that have the yellow focus border.
+The region will be visible in all audio tracks that are selected and the cursor will be visible in all audio tracks that had the yellow focus border.
 This applies even if the label track is above the audio track.

 You can use Tab on your keyboard to select forwards through each label whenever the focus border is in the label track.
-To restore focus to the label track if necessary, either use keyboard UP or DOWN or click in empty space on the Track Control Panel of the label track (which both selects it and gives it focus).
+To restore focus to the label track if necessary, either use keyboard Up or Down or click in empty space on the Track Control Panel of the label track (which both selects it and gives it focus).